cseAtIITK/admissions-website/src/index.md

 **Important:** Ph.
 D admissions for December 2014 are on.
 Checkout the [announcement][phd2014-ann] for details.

-**GATE wavier:** Final year B.Techs from C.F.T.Is are eligible.
+**GATE wavier:** Final year students from C.F.T.Is are eligible.
 See the [announcement][direct-phd].

 </div>